Bond foiled again in best picture Oscar mission

 Reactions to the Oscar nominations summed up the sense of disappointment particularly in Britain, where there had been talk not only of a best picture nod but also recognition for cast members Judi Dench and Javier Bardem.

-Dench, who plays Bond’s boss ‘M’, said she was “very, very sorry” the film had not been nominated in any of the major categories.

-“That’s a great pity,” she told BBC Radio.
-“I thought Sam Mendes directed it absolutely beautifully.
-It was a terrific film.”

-Bookmakers William Hill sent out a press release entitled: “Sky Falls In For Bond At Oscar Shortlist!” while the Independent newspaper wrote in its blog: “British hopes for the first best picture nomination for Skyfall have been dashed.”
+“Sky Falls In For Bond At Oscar Shortlist!” was bookmaker William Hill’s response, while the Independent newspaper wrote in its blog: “British hopes for the first best picture nomination for Skyfall have been dashed.”

 Vanity Fair magazine added via Twitter: “Sadly, James Bond was once again shut out of Oscar nominations.”